hargup/contractx/notes.md

 * If you don't lie, you can make a deal on private information, you don't have to give it away.

-## Regulations

-* Not everything is a contract.
-In the misleading advertisement case by Coca Cola, POM can sue Coca Cola for unfair competition because it is the one who really looses by it.

 ## Krell v.
 Henry; Frustation

 Krell advertised that for 75 pounds, he will allow anyone to view the procession of king's coronation from his window.
 Henry paid 25 pounds in advanced and promised to pay rest two days before the procession, though before that the king became ill and the procession was cancelled.
 Henry refused to pay the rest.
-Krell sued to get 50, and Henry paid to sue 25.
+Krell sued to get 50 pound, and Henry paid to sue 25.

-Krell's argument: A deal is a deal, he didn't promissed to make the procession happen.
+Krell's argument: A deal is a deal, I didn't promissed to make the procession happen.
 Henry can still use his window on the given day.
-Henry: The basic premise of the deal was that there will be procesion.
+Henry's argument: The basic premise of the deal was that there will be procesion.
 Court agreed and called the deal off.

 To get such results: